pamelatech/scim-use-case-revamp/use_cases.md

    The Resource Subscribers will consume all the resource information from the RM.
    Typically we will see this use case in small to mid size organization where resources were organized in a non standard and non open platform for Resources Management, where it isn't possible to cut/replace everything with a new system.

-### 3.3.
+### 3.4.
 One or more RC/RU, with single RM/RC/RU/RS and multiple RS
    In this use case, the the CRUD operation for the RO (Resource Object) and its RA (Resource Attributes) does not belong to the RM (Resource Manager), this is done in a separate SCIM entity, the Resource Creator/Resource Updater.
    A good example of this is use case on Users where Organization have their HR application, and the lifecycle of the resource (typically groups and Users) is done by that application.
    We could also have this use case where the RM is extended with the Roles of RC/RU for extra RA (Resources Attributes) that are not authoritative by the "HR System", but normally that bring more complexity to the authority models for the CRUD operation of the resources.
    Typically we will see this use case in mid to large organization where no structure method to handle the resources and they start fresh or it is a greenfield.

-### 3.4.
+### 3.5.
 One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS
    In this use case, the Resource information is in a ERC (External Resource Creator), and the entity that has the role of RC/RU (example given before the HR System) consumes information from the ERC.
 To avoid delays or loops the RM will also get original information from the ERC, just like the RC/RU.
 The RC/RU, either in the ERC or in the "HR application" can add extra Resource Attributes, so from a model perspective, the RM get its authoritative Information from both systems the RC/RU and from the ERC.
    In this model there need to be careful thoughts so that we avoid loops where specific Resource Attributes write over and over again by the ERC and RC/RU.
    Typically we will see this use case in mid to large organization where resources were organized in a non standard, non open platform for Resources Management and it isn't possible to cut/replace everything with a new system.

-### 3.5.
+### 3.6.
 One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS/RU
    In this use case we add the capability of the Resource Subscriber to be also an Resource Update, it is very common that an SaaS application can be authoritative for specific RA and add extra details to the RO.
    Typically we will see this use case in large organization where resources were organized in a non standard, non open platform for Resources Management and it isn't possible to cut/replace everything with a new system.
 Those organization start to adopt many application that brings attributes to the different resources that already exist in the system.

-### 3.6.
+### 3.7.
 One or more ERC, one or more RC/RU/RS, with single RM/RC/RU/RS and multiple RS/RU
    In this use case we introduce the possibility of the RC/RU (example given before the HR System) be interested in the attribute that was created updated by the RS/RU (also known as the SaaS application), an example could be adding the business email that was created by the mail service (that came from RS/RU) to the HR information service (the RC/RU/RS element)
    Typically we will see this use case in large organization where resources were organized in a non standard, non open platform for Resources Management and it isn't possible to cut/replace everything with a new system. hose organization start to adopt many application that brings attributes to the different resources that already exist in the system, but they need to have all the important attributes of Resources in a application in our examples "HR application"

-### 3.7.
+### 3.8.
 One or more ERC, one or more RC/RU/RS, with one or more RM/RC/RU/RS and multiple RS/RU
    In this use case we introduce the possibility of having multiple Resource Managers, where the information from  the RO/RA is consolidated across different domains/services.
    As in the previous 3 uses cases we need to have careful thoughts so that we avoid loops where specific Resource Attributes write over and over again by the ERC and RC/RU, having now extra consideration for the fact that now we can have multiple Resource Managers.
    Typically we will see this use case in large organization, or between organization that have their own business to business communication and have the need for exchange information about Resources.
 Many other good example can be provided like organizations that by merging or acquisition, arrive to a situation where multiple RM exist, and their IT departments have to merge Resource information.